Why the IRS Rejected Your Offer in Compromise – And What to Do Next

 1. You Can Afford to Pay

-The IRS may believe you have the ability to pay through monthly payments or asset liquidation.
-If your offer didn’t reflect your actual financial situation, it’s likely to be denied.
+The IRS often evaluates how the IRS determines your ability to pay through income, assets, and allowable expenses.
+If your offer doesn’t reflect your financial reality, it’s likely to be denied.

 2. Incomplete or Inaccurate Financials